-HACA applies the following preferences and priorities as set forth in the individual waiting lists listed below:
+HACA applies the following preferences and priorities as set forth in the individual selection categories listed below:

-- Displaced-HACA (50 points): Displaced family-HACA-owned or HACA-managed housing as set forth in the Glossary. - Displaced-Other (10 points): Displaced family as set forth in the Glossary.
+- Displaced-HACA: Displaced families-HACA-owned or HACA-managed housing as set forth in the Glossary. - Displaced-Other: Displaced families as set forth in the Glossary.
 HACA will select no more than 5 applicants per calendar month from this category (a.k.a.
-Displaced-Other). - Veteran (1 point): Priority will be given to veterans or servicepersons as set forth in the Glossary within each preference category.
+Displaced-Other). - Resident: Families that, at the time of selection from the waiting list, reside anywhere in HACA's jurisdiction, or include a member who works, or has been hired to work in the jurisdiction.
+Use of this preference will not have the purpose or effect of delaying or otherwise denying admission to the program based on the race, color, ethnic origin, gender, religion, disability, or age of any member of an applicant family. - Sole Persons Elderly/Disabled: Sole persons: - o 62 years of age or older; or - persons with disabilities as set forth in the Glossary. - Veteran: Priority will be given to veterans or servicepersons as set forth in the Glossary within each preference category.